Connectedness

 Proof:

-compact space lands closed sets onto closed sets precisely because their images are compact, and compact
+compact space carries closed sets to closed sets precisely because their images are compact, and

 The Closed Map Lemma

-invariably the same: compactness of the domain forces images of closed sets to be compact, and the
+is invariably the same.
+Compactness of the domain forces images of closed sets to be compact, and

 remarkably efficient criterion that turns a continuous map into a closed map, a quotient map, an